dacr/the-rules-for-good-code-examples/README.md

 - how to search through your examples ?

 All of this require some good practices, and tooling.
-Among the good practices one of the most important one is to insert within each of your example meta-data in order to give more insights about it.
-You can add meta-data fields such as a short description, a keyword list, some licensing information, ... which will greatly help your examples life-cycle management.
+Among the good practices one of the most important one is to insert within each of your example some meta-data in order to give more insights about it.
+You can add several meta-data fields such as a short description, a keyword list, some licensing information, ... which will greatly help your examples life-cycle management.